amkozlov/raxml-ng/README.md

 ## Documentation and Support

-Documentation can be found in the [github wiki](https://github.com/amkozlov/raxml-ng/wiki) (work in progress).
+Documentation can be found in the [github wiki](https://github.com/amkozlov/raxml-ng/wiki).
+For a quick start, please check out the [hands-on tutorial](https://github.com/amkozlov/raxml-ng/wiki/Tutorial).

 Also please check the online help with `raxml-ng -h`.